Melanoma and other skin cancersSkin cancer; Squamous cell cancer; Basal cell cancer; Actinic keratosis; Nonmelanoma skin cancer

 - UVB is the main type of radiation responsible for sunburns.
 It primarily affects the outer skin layers.
 This type of ultraviolet light is most intense at midday when sunlight is brightest.

 - UVA penetrates more deeply and efficiently.
 Although window glass filters out UVB, it does not necessarily protect against UVA rays.
-UVA causes many of the signs of aging of the skin.
+UVA causes many of the signs of aging of the skin and skin cancers.
+While it is not as carcinogenic as UVB, we receive much more UVA exposure.

 Damaging Effects of UV Radiation